 These distinctions are important, because when you create an Entity Page Template or a Finder, you first select the entity type you want to create a page for, and then you select the type of page you would like to create.

-Each Calendar, Finder, or Locator you create contains a theme for styling settings, modules which are the building blocks of a page, and content mapping logic, which defines which fields in Knowledge Graph appear on the page.
+Each Calendar, Finder, or Locator you create contains a theme for styling settings, modules which are the building blocks of a page, and content mapping logic, which defines which fields appear on the page.

 Finder Use Cases and Examples